 You can also lose existing use rights if you change the purpose for which the land is used (unless the new use is additional to and related to the existing use).

-For example, referring to the earlier factory example, if you were to build a small ancillary office space next to the factory for use in association with the factory, you would retain your existing use rights.
+If you were to build a small admin office space next to the factory for use in association with the factory, you would retain your existing use rights.

 If you were to turn the whole factory into an office block, then you would lose the existing use rights for a factory as you have changed the entire use of the site.

 For more information, please download our existing use rights factsheet.